-At the onset of the project, I was still learning Drupal terminology and structure from my previous project designing savaslabs.com.
-So I encountered a bit of a curveball when we ended up employing WordPress, which meant another set of intricacies for me to get up to speed on.
-Fortunately, our team has a substantial amount of WordPress and Drupal experience, meaning I could utilize them as a cipher to learn where the two converged and diverged
+At the onset of the project, I was still learning Drupal terminology and structure from my previous project, designing savaslabs.com.
+So, I encountered a bit of a curveball when we employed WordPress, which meant another set of intricacies for me to get up to speed on.
+Fortunately, our team has a substantial amount of WordPress and Drupal experience, meaning I could utilize them as a cipher to learn where the two converged and diverged.

 Most of my design career to this point has been a bit behind the curtain, working mostly on in-house teams with internal stakeholders.
 So, sitting in front of folks and justifying my design decisions was a new and slightly unnerving experience.
 Again, I was able to lean on my colleagues for advice, and after sitting back and observing for a couple of meetings, I began taking the lead.